Eat & Drink

 Humbug

-Brought to you by local couple Michael Portley and Stephanie Wells, Humbug is your neighbourhood restaurant and wine bar, serving up an evolving selection of pasta, snacks and an all-sustainable wine list.
-Offering a cosy atmosphere for both couples and larger groups alike, we recommend ordering the Feed Me option to get a full appreciation of Michael's talents in the kitchen.
+The hatted Newcastle CBD restaurant is brought to you by local couple Michael Portley and Stephanie Wells.
+Humbug is your neighbourhood restaurant and wine bar, serving up an evolving selection of pasta, snacks, and an all-sustainable wine list.

 Where: 87-89 Hunter St, Newcastle